Monitors deliver scathing verdict on Turkish referendum

 But there were just as many who were devastated by the result.

-Umut Serin, a 32-year-old marine engineer who was working at a polling station in central Istanbul told CNN: "The government tried to reflect it as if the yes votes were clearly ahead, from the very start.
+Umut Serin, a 32-year-old marine engineer who was working at a polling station in central Istanbul told CNN: "The government tried to reflect it as if the 'yes' votes were clearly ahead, from the very start.
 They created this perception through the media.
 There was huge pressure on TV channels."

-Serkan Taskent, 31, a PHD student in Istanbul, said the opposition was not strong enough to stop the reforms going ahead.
+Serkan Taskent, 31, a graduate student in Istanbul, said the opposition was not strong enough to stop the reforms going ahead.
 "If the opposition continues to be this ineffective, which looks like it's going to be, then it will be very hard to bring the 23.7 million opposition voters to the ballots again."